abdellatifAhammad/Viral-Couch-Animation/Readme.md

 <br>
 ---

- - dribble link for the original prototype : https://dribbble.com/shots/16460483-Cake-Couch
+ - dribbble shot link for the original prototype : https://dribbble.com/shots/16460483-Cake-Couch
  - 🕸 if you want to check the demo :  https://abdellatifahammad.github.io/Viral-Couch-Animation/